Al Rosen

+After serving for four years in the U.S. Navy during World War II, Rosen returned to become a stand-out for the Indians on both offense and defense.
+A four-time All-Star, he was the first rookie to lead the American League in home runs, going on to drive in 100 or more runs for five consecutive years and twice led the league in home runs and twice in runs batted in (RBIs).
+Rosen was a member of the 1948 World Series winning team, and won the 1953 AL Most Valuable Player Award.

-Following two decades as a stockbroker upon retirement from baseball, Rosen returned to the game as a top front office executive in the late 1970s, serving the New York Yankees, Houston Astros, and San Francisco Giants variously as president, CEO, and general manager.
-Regarded as a GM who still thought like a player, he became the only former MVP to also earn baseball's Executive of the Year award.
+Following two decades as a stockbroker after retirement from baseball, Rosen returned to the game as a top front office executive in the late 1970s, serving the New York Yankees, Houston Astros and San Francisco Giants variously as president, CEO, and general manager.
+Regarded as an executive who still thought like a player, he became the only former MVP to also earn baseball's Executive of the Year award.
+He was inducted into the Cleveland Guardians Hall of Fame in 2006.

 Early life

-Rosen was born in Spartanburg, South Carolina to Louis and Rose (née Levin) Rosen.
+Rosen was born in Spartanburg, South Carolina, to Louis and Rose (née Levin) Rosen.
 His father left the family shortly thereafter, and Rosen's mother and grandmother moved the family to Miami, Florida, when he was 18 months old.

 Rosen suffered from asthma as a child, which prompted his family to move further south.
 While growing up, his two favorite baseball players were Lou Gehrig and Hank Greenberg.
 He attended Riverside Elementary School, Ada Merritt Junior High School, and then Miami Senior High School for a year before attending Florida Military Academy in St. Petersburg, Florida, on a boxing scholarship.
 After graduating from Florida Military Academy, Rosen enrolled in the University of Florida in Gainesville, Florida.
 He left the university after a semester to play minor league baseball in North Carolina.

 Rosen enlisted in 1942, and spent four years in the U.S. Navy fighting in the Pacific during World War II, delaying his professional baseball career.
 He navigated an assault boat in the Battle of Okinawa.
 He left the Navy as a lieutenant the following year, returning to baseball.